OpenObservability/OpenMetrics/specification/OpenMetrics.md

 Partial or invalid expositions MUST be considered erroneous in their entirety.

+## Versioning and compatibility

+### ABNF specification

+Versioning follows a semantic versioning model on the specification level.
+Breaking semantic changes (for example removal from ABNF) MUST result in major version bump, however additions MUST be in a minor version bump.
+Multiple changes may be bundled in the same version update and the version bump will be the biggest version bump in those changes.

+### Ingestor

+Ingestors MUST implement at least version 1.0.0 of the standard.
+Ingestors MUST implement protocol negotiation to be able to support higher than 1.0.0 version.
+If exposer doesn't support content negotiation, version 1.0.0 SHOULD be assumed.

+An ingestor that supports version "m.y" of the standard MUST support versions "m.x" where "x" and "y" are natural numbers, such that "x < y".

+Ingestors MAY refuse to ingest the exposed metrics if content negotiation yields an empty list of versions.

+### Exposer

+Exposers MUST implement at least version 1.0.0 of the standard.
+Exposers MUST implement protocol negotiation to be able to support higher than 1.0.0 version.
+Exposers SHOULD negotiate the highest common version with the exposer.

 ## Protocol Negotiation

 All ingestor implementations MUST be able to ingest data secured with TLS 1.2 or later.
 All exposers SHOULD be able to emit data secured with TLS 1.2 or later. ingestor implementations SHOULD be able to ingest data from HTTP without TLS.
 All implementations SHOULD use TLS to transmit data.

 Negotiation of what version of the OpenMetrics format to use is out-of-band.
-For example for pull-based exposition over HTTP standard HTTP content type negotiation is used, and MUST default to the oldest version of the standard (i.e. 1.0.0) if no newer version is requested.
+For example for pull-based exposition over HTTP the standard HTTP content type negotiation MUST be used.
+The ingestor MUST send the "Accept" header according to RFC 9110 and indicate the versions it supports, for example

+application/openmetrics-text;version=1.0.0;q=0.7,application/openmetrics-text;version=1.1.0;q=0.8

 Push-based negotiation is inherently more complex, as the exposer typically initiates the connection.
 Producers MUST use the oldest version of the standard (i.e. 1.0.0) unless requested otherwise by the ingestor.